LaykinK/student_docker/README.md

-Docker compose file for INFOTC 2830 students.
+Dockerfile and compose file for INFOTC 2830 students.
 This will give you the environment you need for all assignments and projects.